-Social Security

-Administration

-appoints an

-individual/org.

-to receive

-SSI/SSDI

-benefits for an

-individual who

-cannot manage

-their own.
+Social Security Administration appoints an individual/org. to receive SSI/ SSDI benefits for a person who cannot manage their own benefits.

-Power of Attorney, (medical or financial)

-Formal legal arrangements that permit others to act on the individual's behalf.
+Power of Attorney, (medical or financial) Formal legal arrangements that permit others to act on the individual's behalf.